 Where applicable, we share information about you with:

-- Partners, suppliers or agents involved in delivering the products and services you’ve ordered or used;
+- Partners, suppliers or agents involved in providing products and services that you have ordered or used

 Fraud management and law enforcement

-- We will release information if it’s reasonable for the purpose of protecting us against fraud, defending our rights or property, or to protect the interests of our customers.
+We will release information if it’s reasonable for the purpose of protecting us against fraud or other illegal activity, defending our rights or property, and to protect the interests of our customers.